Baibhav8600/bus-booking-system-moveinsync/README.md

 # Bus-Booking

-This is the Bus-Booking-System assignment for MoveInSync.
+This is the Bus-Booking-System.
 It is an online bus booking system with abilities to book tickets, look for available seats, login and register etc.

 ## Steps to run the application locally
 1. The app is divided into two divisons, frontend and backend.